How to uninstall packages using YUM command?

 Now, we can find package names by using the above command.
 If you know the package name, you can uninstall a single package, multiple packages at once, or a group of packages using the following commands:

-Removing Single package using YUM
+Removing package using YUM

 To uninstall a single package, run the following command: